 Must-haves: prawn cakes, grilled pork neck, pomelo salad, green curry, fried rice with thai hot basil (kaho pad krapao), stir-fried morning glory.

-Motorino is probably the best pizza joint in Hong Kong, by far.
+Motorino is probably the best pizza restaurant in Hong Kong, by far.
 It serves up authentic brick-oven pizza with fresh toppings as well as killer dessert.
 The pizza base is perfectly crispy on the outside and doughy on the inside, and the tomato base is fresh AF.

 Must-haves: Soppressata piccante pizza (Italian salami), tiramisu, roasted sweet corn.